What is the lex loci delicti rule in Canadian inter-provincial law?

 Other Questions

-What is the legal test for solicitor-and-client costs in reinstatement applications?
+What is the test for promissory estoppel?
 (Newfoundland and Labrador, Canada)

-What is the test for granting leave to cross-examine the facts in both an affidavit and a Statement of Claim?
+What is the test for an employee to be granted leave to conduct work in a matter of law or jurisdiction?
 (Newfoundland and Labrador, Canada)

 X